 Why this course?

+Students benefit from dedicated state-of-the-art facilities including unique engineering-scale facilities for the development of efficient technologies with low CO2 emissions.
 In addition to management, communication, teamwork and research skills, each student will attain at least the following learning outcomes from this degree course:

 Informed by Industry